2022 Club Atlético Boca Juniors season

-The 2022 Club Atlético Boca Juniors season is the 94th consecutive season in the top flight of Argentine football.
-In addition to the domestic league, Boca Juniors will participate in this season's editions of the Copa de la Liga Profesional, the Supercopa Argentina, the Copa Argentina and the 2022 Copa Libertadores.
+The 2022 Club Atlético Boca Juniors season was the 94th consecutive season in the top flight of Argentine football.
+In addition to the domestic league, Boca Juniors participated in this season's editions of the Copa de la Liga Profesional, the Supercopa Argentina, the Copa Argentina and the 2022 Copa Libertadores.

 Season overview

 November

 Huracán activated their option to buy Franco Cristaldo permanently from his loan spell.

 December

 Gastón Ávila, Ramón Ábila, Walter Bou and Mateo Retegui returned from their respective loans.
 Edwin Cardona ended his loan with Boca and returned to his club.

 January

 Darío Benedetto rejoins the club after playing between 2016 and 2019, the forward arrives from Marseille.
 Walter Bou is transferred to Defensa y Justicia.
 Nicolás Figal arrives from Inter Miami.
 Lisandro López is transferred to Tijuana.
 Guillermo Fernández arrives from Cruz Azul.
 Agustín Obando is loaned to Tigre.

 February

 Goalkeeper Leandro Brey arrives from Los Andes.
 Mateo Retegui is loaned to Tigre.
 Ramón Ábila is transferred to Colón.
 On the first match of Copa de la Liga Profesional Boca drew 1–1 against Colón.

 On February 16 Boca defeated Aldosivi 2–1. Óscar Romero joins the club on a free transfer, he last played in San Lorenzo.
 On February 20 Boca defeated Rosario Central 2–1.
 On February 26 Boca drew 2–2 against Independiente.